AnkurBegining/UD-semiMovieTrailer/README.md

 You need to have combability for running python file

 ### How to run

 You can run entrainment_centre.py file for the result or there is one fresh_tomatoes.html file, you can run that file for analysing the final result.

+     1).
+From the terminal, run the following command

+          python entrainment_centre.py

+     2).
+If you using any IDE then please select entrainment_centre.py and run this python file.

 ## Built With
 python,